robert-westenberger/knowledgebase/computer-science/algorithms/algorithms-general.md

 ## Selection Sort
 ## $O\left(n^2\right)$ algorithms
+### Inversions
+Bubble sort, for example, always swaps consecutive elements in the array.
+The time complexity of such an algorithm is always at least $O(n^2)$, because in the worst case, $O(n^2)$ swaps are required for sorting the array.
 ### Bubble Sort

 Simple but not very efficient.
 Bubble sort conists of $n$ rounds.
 Orders by comparing adjacent elements, interchanging them if they are in the wrong order.